Adainish/Adainish/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Minecraft Mods & Studying computer science
+- 🔭 I’m currently working on Minecraft Mods & Working as a Java Engineer
 - 🌱 I’m currently learning Python
 - 💬 Ask me about Baking
 - 📫 How to reach me: Discord: Adenydd